 At The Refuge, we use an effective three-pronged approach to help individuals who have been struggling with orthorexia achieve true healing in mind, body, and spirit.
 This whole-person approach reflects our belief that our clients are more than just the sum of their symptoms, and that each person is worthy of living a healthy, recovered life.

-Our compassionate staff creates unique treatment plans that include the latest in science-backed clinical treatment modalities and affirming experiential supports.
+Our compassionate staff creates unique treatment plans that include the latest in science-backed clinical treatment modalities.
 We are proud to offer a completely individualized treatment experience for each person who chooses to heal from orthorexia at The Refuge.

 Types of orthorexia treatment offered at The Refuge, A Healing Place